Anti-Spam (& Tool Kit)

-Effective July 1 2014, all commercial electronic messages (CEMs) sent to electronic addresses in Canada will be regulated by a new law, Canada’s Anti-Spam Legislation, (or CASL).
+Effective July 1 2014, all commercial electronic messages (CEMs) sent to electronic addresses in Canada became regulated by a new law, Canada’s Anti-Spam Legislation, (or CASL).
 CASL dictates minimum content requirements for all CEMs, requires consent to send such messages, and contains rules prohibiting misleading statements as well as the unauthorized collection of personal information.
 CASL also contains rules requiring consent to the downloading of computer software programs and the unauthorized interception of electronic communications.

 For CEMs within its application, the law stipulates three key requirements: